knaw-huc/SPAQ/README.md

 SPeech AQuisition (using Surveys) is a CLARIAH+ WP3 task

-This repository is for local development, experiments, findings.
+This repository is for local development, experiments, findings with webaudio / mediacapture The tool is based on web-dictaphone.

-The tool is for the moment based on web-dictaphone.
+NOT PRODUCTION READY

 ## Background